Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Results and Findings

 In particular, such explanations were valued for the \textit{“confidence”} and \textit{“control”} that participants felt upon knowing what was going on around them, which also prevented them from perceiving the AI’s utterances as sudden or arbitrary.
 Participants felt more reassured when the explanations were grounded in something tangible, such as a sensor trigger in their environment or data from a wearable device.
 This reinforced a feeling of staying appropriately informed and active rather than being caught off guard, and made the AI’s behavior feel more intentional to them.

-\begin{quote} \textbf{\textit{“Hearing her say that she alerted me because of the temperature, that makes me feel reassured that she’s paying attention around the house and what’s actually going on around us, and not just guessing.
+\begin{quote} \textit{“Hearing her say that she alerted me because of the temperature, that makes me feel reassured that she’s paying attention around the house and what’s actually going on around us, and not just guessing.
 It’s like this is why I’m saying this, here’s the evidence.
 That makes me feel a little more in control and not like ‘oh god I don’t know what is going on,’ and add to the panic.”
-(P02-CR)}} \end{quote}
+(P02-A)} \end{quote}

 Such explanations contributed to the AI’s perception as a quiet and observant presence in older adults’ homes.
 Participants described sensor-based cues in explanations as indicators of \textit{“a background presence”}, contributing to enhancing the AI’s usefulness without being overly intrusive, especially in situations where they were independently carrying out tasks, but welcomed help whenever appropriate.
-For example, P01-CR appreciated an explanation drawn from a motion sensor (\textit{“Reminding you to have lunch because you haven’t been in the kitchen all morning”}) by describing it as \textit{“thoughtful but not pushy”}.
+For example, (P01-A) appreciated an explanation drawn from a motion sensor (\textit{“Reminding you to have lunch because you haven’t been in the kitchen all morning”}) by describing it as \textit{“thoughtful but not pushy”}.

-At times, however, the inclusion of sensor triggers and wearable data also invited some questioning.
+At times, however, the inclusion of sensor triggers and wearable data also invited some questioning, facilitating questions around inaccuracies in explanations.
 Some participants were inquisitive about situations when the underlying sensor or wearable data could be inaccurate, and its influence on the explanation.
 They imagined instances when sensors or wearables could interpret wrong signals, questioning the validity of the explanation’s information source.
-While discussing a scenario involving an alert to stop exercising for which the AI provided an explanation based on an unusually elevated heart rate, P08-CR asked:
+While discussing a scenario involving an alert to stop exercising for which the AI provided an explanation based on an unusually elevated heart rate, (P08-A) asked:

-\begin{quote} \textbf{\textit{“It’s helpful if she tells me that my heart rate is very elevated, but what if I’m not really feeling it? [...]
+\begin{quote} \textit{“It’s helpful if she tells me that my heart rate is very elevated, but what if I’m not really feeling it? [...]
 Or what if my watch goes fuzzy, which it does many times when I sweat while walking.
 Will she know when she’s wrong?
-And what will she do then?”}} \end{quote}
+And what will she do then?”} \end{quote}

 To mitigate this uncertainty, P08-CR further suggested that the AI could conversationally acknowledge her limitations.
 They suggested that she could say something like, \textit{“I noticed an unusually high heart rate, but your watch has had issues before or I could be wrong, do you feel okay?”}.
 Notably, this expectation from AI systems to conversationally express uncertainty also speaks to prior work in which expressions of uncertainty (such as \textit{“I’m not sure but it seems like…”}) have shown to appropriately calibrate user confidence \cite{kim2024m, lin2022teaching}.